Hardy Hanson: There Are Things to Come

 • Arizona State University, Tempe, Arizona

-• University of California, Santa Cruz
+• Senson Galleries, University of California, Santa Cruz

 • Los Angeles County Museum of Art, California

-• Fresno Museum of Art, California
+• Fresno Art Museum, California